NBISweden/workshop-kmer-analysis/gsize/gsize.md

 ```r
 sum(as.numeric(test2_kmers[5:10001,1]*test2_kmers[5:10001,2]))/14
 ```
-This would give us a genome size of: 113936296
+This would give us a genome size of: 114126649

+Looks like both dadtasets are giving us a similar estimate.

 ### Step 5
 What about using a few different kmer sizes, how does that affect the result?